liesel-devs/liesel/README.md

 ## Installation

 Liesel requires Python ≥ 3.10.
-Create and activate a virtual environment, and run these commands to install Liesel:
+Create and activate a virtual environment, and install the latest release from PyPI:

+    pip install liesel

+You can also install the development version from GitHub:

     git clone https://github.com/liesel-devs/liesel.git
     cd liesel